MC-RhettW/illuminate-connection-events/README.md

 A support package that extends Illuminate Database package with pre/post connection events.

-This package is a downstream copy of on [laravel-db-events](https://github.com/shiftonelabs/laravel-db-events) by [Patrick Carlo-Hickman](https://github.com/patrickcarlohickman) forked for direct maintenance and forward support for Laravel 7 and later.
+This package is a downstream copy of [laravel-db-events](https://github.com/shiftonelabs/laravel-db-events) by [Patrick Carlo-Hickman](https://github.com/patrickcarlohickman) forked for direct maintenance and forward support for Laravel 7 and later.